wslutilities/wslu/CONTRIBUTING.md

 sudo ./builder-rpm.sh
 ```

-It is suggested to do such action in Ubuntu 16.04 LTS or its corresponding environment.
+It is suggested to execute those commands in Ubuntu 16.04 LTS or its corresponding environment.

 ### Push Requests